jayden-deason/SimpleSoundBoard/README.md

 SimpleSoundBoard - WIP

-We plan to implement a few minor fixes and add a few QoL/new featuers.
+We plan to implement a few minor fixes and add a few QoL/new features.
 Here is a small list of a few things that are coming.
 Fixes:
 &emsp; Some files are retained after deleting a profile